CornellDataScience/computecluster/newnode.md

     ```
     sudo find /etc/apt/sources.list.d -type f -name '*.list' -exec sudo sed -i 's|^deb http://10\.0\.0\.1|# &|' {} \;
     ```

+    If this command doesnt work, omit the `sudo` at the beginning of the command.
 6. Refresh and bring system to a clean state
     ```
     sudo apt-get clean